Virginia–Virginia Tech football rivalry: 1995: Tech Comeback

-The Virginia Cavaliers came into the '95 contest looking for their ninth regular season win.
+The Virginia Cavaliers came into this contest looking for their ninth regular season win.
 Virginia led 29–14 going into the fourth quarter, however Virginia Tech then stormed back and a Jim Druckenmiller touchdown pass to Jermaine Holmes gave the Hokies the lead with forty seven seconds left.
-The Cavaliers' last attempt to win the game was then snuffed out when a Mike Groh pass was intercepted and taken to the endzone by Antonio Banks, who avoided a sideline trip by a UVA athletic trainer, Joe Gieck.
+The Cavaliers' last attempt to win the game was then snuffed out when a Mike Groh pass was intercepted and taken to the endzone by Antonio Banks, who sped by a joking sideline tripping attempt by a UVA athletic trainer that attracted national attention.
 The Hokies went on to the 1995 Sugar Bowl to defeat Texas, whereas Virginia went on to the 1995 Peach Bowl to defeat Georgia.

 1998: Cavalier Revenge

-Both teams entered the '98 matchup in ranked in the Top 25 and looking for their ninth win.
+Both teams entered the matchup in ranked in the Top 25 and looking for their ninth win.
 Virginia Tech took no time jumping out in front.
 The Hokies took a 17–0 lead early and led at halftime 29–7.
 The Hoos then came out on fire and outscored the Hokies 29–3 in the second half.
 A now legendary touchdown pass from quarterback Aaron Brooks to Ahmad Hawkins put Virginia up by four, and a Wali Rainer interception preserved a Virginia comeback victory, arguably their most impressive win in Blacksburg.
 By erasing a 22-point deficit in the second half, the Cavalier victory made for the greatest comeback win of the long series by either program.
 As in 1995, Virginia again faced Georgia, and again in the Peach Bowl, but this time narrowly losing.
-Virginia Tech avenged their rivalry loss by easily defeating Alabama in the 1998 Music City Bowl.
+Virginia Tech easily defeated Alabama in the 1998 Music City Bowl.

 2003: Wali's World

-The Virginia Cavaliers entered the '03 Commonwealth Cup looking to snap a four game losing streak against the Hokies.
+The Virginia Cavaliers entered the 2003 Commonwealth Cup looking to snap a four game losing streak against the Hokies.
 Virginia Tech led 14–7 at the half, but Virginia came out in the second half firing on all cylinders, and outscored Tech 21–0 by the 14 minute mark in the fourth quarter.
 Up by seven with only a few minutes left, Virginia pulled off a fake field goal on fourth down to keep possession away from the Hokies.
 Wali Lundy ran in it for the score on the next play, capping a dominant performance of three rushing touchdowns and a receiving touchdown.
 Virginia held on to the win 35–21.
 This game also saw Matt Schaub tie Shawn Moore for all time passing touchdowns at Virginia.
-The Cavaliers went on to defeat Pittsburgh in the 2003 Continental Tire Bowl, while the Hokies went on to lose to California in the 2003 Insight Bowl.
+The Cavaliers defeated Pittsburgh in the 2003 Continental Tire Bowl, while the Hokies lost to California in the 2003 Insight Bowl.